Corporate digitization and Lean Digital: when Process Intelligence meets the power of technology

 ”Without the contribution of the Lean approach, in fact, what we risk digitizing, with dangerous consequences, is waste.”

-From preventive to predictive: the quantum leap of enterprise digitization
+From preventive to predictive: the quantum leap in enterprise digitization

 When digital meets already efficient processes, a multiplier effect is triggered.
 Some examples of the opportunities generated:

-• Integration of data throughout the value chain, in real time, improving visibility and responsiveness.
+• Integration of data across the value chain, in real time, improving visibility and responsiveness.

-• Predictive maintenance, based on data collected from sensors, with a direct impact on efficiency and cost.
+• Predictive maintenance, based on data collected from sensors, directly impacting efficiency and cost.

 • New business models, enabled by digitization, such as smart after-sales services or integrated digital platforms.